-After developing our framework for identifying high-risk suppliers in the 2020/21 financial year, CareSuper continued to embed our modern slavery practices into our operations in the 2021/22 financial year.
-Once we identified high-risk suppliers, we sought to obtain their Modern Slavery Statement for assessment.
-If the supplier did not prepare a statement, we sent them a survey to complete, then collated their responses to identify:
+CareSuper continues to embed our modern slavery practices into our Operations in the 2023/24 financial year.
+We included targeted questions during the new vendor set up process to identify any potential risks, and requested Modern Slavery Statements from all suppliers for assessment.
+If the supplier was identified as a high-risk supplier and did not prepare a statement, we sent them a survey to complete, then collated their responses to identify:

-- · The risks of modern slavery in these channels - Each supplier's ability to identify and manage these risks, and - The processes each supplier has in place for breaches of modern slavery
+- The risks of modern slavery in these channels - · Each supplier's ability to identify and manage these risks, and - The processes each supplier has in place for breaches of modern slavery